Aquino-Joaquin/architecture-office-management/frontend/README.md

-# Frontend – React Application
+# Backend – NestJS API

-This folder contains the frontend of the project, developed using React.
+This folder contains the backend of the project, developed using NestJS.

 ## Features

+- Authentication and authorization with roles (Admin, Staff)
-- Login interface
+- User management
-- Role-based pages (Admin / Staff)
-- Project and expense management
+- Project and client management
+- Office and project expenses management
-- User-friendly dashboard for office management
+- Role-based access control for all endpoints

 ## Technology Stack

-- React
-- React Router
+- NestJS
-- Axios (API communication)
+- TypeORM
+- JWT Authentication
+- SQL Database

 ## Setup